curityio/nginx_oauth_proxy_module/Questions.md

    I would prefer to do this since it gives us a better mechanism for informing the client.\
    Currently the demo SPA client just reads HTTP status codes though.

-5. Phantom token module enhancements.\
+5. Phantom token module and SPAs.\
    Pre flight OPTIONS requests should be ignored, since they can never have an Authorization header.\
    Error responses due to expiry have an empty body and a code / message in the www-authenticate response header.\
    The SPA should be able to read these details.\